-The goal is to get more people to lock up their medications while they have them at home to reduce the risk of opioid misuse - whether that be with a free locking bag or bottle that you provide them or a locking device that the person already has in their home.
+The goal of this program is to create a new norm of locking up medication.
+Your interactions with customers will encourage them to lock up their medications while they have them at home to reduce the risk of opioid misuse - whether that be with a free locking bag or bottle that you provide them or a locking device that the person already has in their home.